wtsi-npg/samtools_container/README.md

 ## Release instructions

-When releasing/tagging a new version please use annotated tags in the command line interface.
+When tagging a new version please use annotated tags in the command line interface.

 ```bash
 git checkout master